Is your ice cream maker not freezing? The temperature of your ingredients could be playing a significant role in the situation.

 #3 Using Warm Ingredients

-As I said before, if you’re 100% certain that the milk you’re using is not the culprit, another ingredient could be to blame.
-Some foods, like almonds or other dried fruits, could make the freezing process a bit more challenging, especially if they’re at room temperature.
+Some foods, like almonds or other dried fruits, can make the freezing process more challenging, especially if they’re at room temperature.

-Again, I’m not saying you cannot use them to prepare your ice cream, I’m just saying you have to add them carefully and under specific conditions for everything to work adequately.
-Nothing is impossible!
+I’m not saying you cannot use said ingredients to prepare your ice cream; I’m just saying you have to add such ingredients carefully and under specific conditions for everything to work adequately.

 #4 Using Too Much Water

-It might not seem like it, but getting ice cream right can be very challenging.
-Most people have to undergo a long trial and error process before reaching the results they’re looking for.
+Getting ice cream right can be very challenging.
+In my opinion, most people have to undergo a long trial-and-error process before reaching the results they’re looking for.

-While you’ll have to do some experimenting with other ingredients, one thing’s for sure.
-If you use too much water, you will end up with a runny consistency that will not freeze properly.
+While you’ll have to do some experimenting, one thing’s for sure.
+Using too much water will yield an ice cream with a runny consistency that will not freeze properly.

-Solution: When churning your ice cream, try adding water gradually instead of doing it all at once.
-This will not only help you control the consistency that you’re getting, but also save you from having to throw away several batches.
+Solution: When churning your ice cream, try adding water gradually instead of doing it all at once to help control the consistency you’re getting.

-It goes without saying, but you should always make sure that the water you’re adding is cold or at least room temperature to get the best results.
+You should always ensure that the water you add is cold or at least room temperature for the best results.

 #5 Using Your Ice Cream Maker Base at Room Temperature

-The temperature of your ingredients will not matter if the base you’re using to prepare the ice cream is at room temperature, or even warm.
+The temperature of your ingredients won’t matter if the base you’re using to prepare the ice cream is at room temperature or even warm.

-Solution: Just as you would do with your ingredients, try to put your ice cream maker base in the freezer for at least a couple of hours to guarantee the ideal churning temperatures.
+Solution: Put your ice cream maker’s base in the freezer for at least a couple of hours to guarantee the ideal churning temperatures.